Learn about Medicare Advantage vs. Medigap and consider which option is best for you.

 PFFS plans don’t require a primary care physician or referrals for specialists:

-SNPs are only for people with specific conditions and characteristics, and include care coordination and targeted benefits tailored to meet your specific needs:
+SNPs are only for people with specific conditions and characteristics.
+These plans include care coordination and targeted benefits tailored to meet your specific needs:

-Your costs for a Medicare Advantage Plan include a monthly premium, and copays or coinsurance for services received.
+Your costs for a Medicare Advantage Plan include a monthly premium and copays or coinsurance for services received.
 Most Medicare beneficiaries have access to a zero-premium HMO or PPO with drug coverage.
 All Medicare Advantage Plans have a maximum out-of-pocket limit that you may spend on Medicare-covered services.
-Prescription medications and other benefits, such as hearing, dental, and vision do not count toward your out-of-pocket maximum.
+Prescription medications, hearing, dental, and vision do not count toward your out-of-pocket maximum.

 Medigap, or Medicare Supplement Insurance, is designed to fill the gaps in Original Medicare coverage.
-These plans may also cover services Original Medicare doesn’t cover, such as medical care while traveling outside the U.S. Medigap plans don’t cover long-term care, private-duty nursing, hearing aids, vision, or dental.
-Like Medicare Advantage Plans, Medigap is sold by private insurance companies, but unlike Medicare Advantage Plans, Medigap is used to supplement rather than replace Original Medicare.
+These Medicare supplement plans may also cover services Original Medicare doesn’t cover, such as medical care while traveling outside the U.S. Medigap plans don’t cover long-term care, private-duty nursing, hearing aids, vision, or dental.
+Like Medicare Advantage Plans, Medigap is sold by private health insurance companies, but unlike Medicare Advantage Plans, a Medigap policy is used to supplement rather than replace Original Medicare.

 “Medigap plans were designed to provide insurance benefits for medical services after Medicare Parts A and B have paid,” says John Norce, president of Medicare assistance firm Medicare Portal.
 “Specifically, Medigap will help in paying for Medicare A and B copays, coinsurance, and deductibles that are typically paid by the Medicare beneficiary.”

-Since Original Medicare has no out-of-pocket maximum, Medigap policies can help mitigate the risk of excessive costs.
+Since Original Medicare has no out-of-pocket maximum, Medigap policies can help mitigate the risk of excessive charges.
 Medicare Part B covers approximately 80% of the Medicare-approved amount for services.
-A Medicare supplement will address the remaining roughly 20%, Norce says.
+A Medicare supplement will address the remaining roughly 20%, according to Norce.